fizzed/buildx/README.md

      ssh YOUR-HOST-HERE env

+If you run a shell script once you ssh into your host, you can add the "-l" flag to the top of your shell script, which will request a "login" to be run, which may set the environment variables you expect.
+To test this:

+     ssh YOUR-HOST-HERE sh -li -c "env"

 That will run the environment command on the remote machine, but using an SSH exec, instead of it being done by requesting a shell.